In a day and age where efficiency is an obsession in literally anything we do…

 Compare this to a conduction vaporizer where your herb gets heated by means of a heated surface and the herb that's in direct contact with the heated surface gets exposed to the heat more so than the herb that’s not.

-It's obvious that in convection-heating a more complete extraction is much easier.
+It's obvious that with convection-heating a more complete extraction is much easier.

 (In theory, you could reach a same level of extraction with conduction but…honestly…this will be very hard in practice because you’ll need to be some kind of master stirrer exposing every little part of your ground herb to the heated surface evenly)

 Another advantage of a pure convection vaporizer is that it only exposes your herb to hot air when you're pulling (drawing) it over your herbs, thus not extracting any cannabinoids while not drawing.

 Important here to note is that with portable vaporizers, on-demand heating is kind of necessary to eliminate any conduction-heating and thus keep this advantage.

 Because portable vaporizers are so compact, heating for a long time like with session-vapes will always lead to some conduction/radiant heating in the bowl.

 And the problem with conduction heating is that it's cooking your marijuana all the time while your vape is turned on…

-This leads to constant extraction of cannabinoids whether you’re drawing or not (basically wasting a lot of cannabinoids).
+This leads to the constant extraction of cannabinoids whether you’re drawing or not (basically wasting a lot of cannabinoids).

 It's not hard to see how you will need MORE herb to get you medicated properly in such a system.